realworldocaml/book/en/09-modules2-draft.md

   might want to add a slew of comparison operators derived from a base comparison function.
-To do this by hand would require a lot of repetitive code for each type, but functors let you write this logic once and for all.C
+To do this by hand would require a lot of repetitive code for each type, but functors let you write this logic just once and apply it to many different types.
 * _Instantiating modules with state_.
 Modules can contain mutable
-  state, and that means that you'll occasionally want to have multiple instantiations of a particular module, each with its own independent state.
+  state, and that means that you'll occasionally want to have multiple instantiations of a particular module, each with its own separate and independent mutable state.
 Functors let you automate the construction of such modules.

-In the following, we'll walk through the basics of how functors work, after which we'll look at examples of how to use functors effectively in your software designs.

 ### A trivial functor

-We'll start explaining functors by playing around with some simple examples, starting with a very simple example indeed: a functor for incrementing an integer.
+We'll start explaining functors by considering them in the simplest possible application: a functor for incrementing an integer.

 More precisely, we'll create a functor that takes a module containing a single integer variable `x`, and returns a new module with `x` incremented by one.
-The first step is to define a module type to describe the input and output of the functor.
+The first step is to define a module type which will describe the input and output of the functor.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module type X_int = sig val x : int end;;